SciML/SciMLDocs/docs/src/showcase/brusselator.md

 This then gives an array of results for the `u` and `v` separately, each dimension corresponding to the discrete form of the independent variables.

-Using this high level indexing, we can create an animation of the solution of the Brusselator as follows.
+Using this high-level indexing, we can create an animation of the solution of the Brusselator as follows.
 For `u` we receive:

 ```julia